nuxeo/nuxeo-bench-site/content/11b-documents.md

   - avoid asking for aggregate if not useful
 - Leverage Node types to have a dedicated configuration

-All configuration is available in this [git repository](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/tree/10.10-NXP-28966)
+The entire configuration is available in this [git repository](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/tree/10.10-NXP-28966)

 #### Data Tier

 Scaling data nodes can be a little bit trickier than the Nuxeo nodes because it can imply moving data and can make the whole process slower.

-So, while you do not want to scale up and down as fast as you can do it on the Nuxeo side, we did really benefit from the full PaaS experience and were able to scale out or up in a manner that is easy and completely transparent for Nuxeo.
+So, while you don't want to scale up and down as fast as you can do it on the Nuxeo side, we did really benefit from the full PaaS experience and were able to scale out or up in a manner that is easy and completely transparent for Nuxeo.

 ##### MongoDB

-We used MongoDB Atlas on AWS as our primary database for all the tests.
+We used [MongoDB Atlas on AWS](https://www.mongodb.com/cloud/atlas/aws-mongodb) as our primary database for all the tests.

 MongoDB is the database that gives us more options in terms of scalability and sharding.

 For Phase 1, we used a single non-sharded MongoDB Atlas Cluster.

 Logically, the write throughput decreases with the volume.
 The main limitation comes from the size of the indexes vs the available cluster memory.

 If we were in a "test lab", we could easily have reduced the number of indexes we create by default in the MongoDB collection, and it would have allowed us to speed up the import.
 However, in a real-life scenario, you still want to be able to use the document repository while you are importing content, so it is not possible to drop key indexes because it would create a lot of long-running queries that would cripple the database performance.

 However, we did work on optimizing indexing by:

 - using an alternate documentID
   - switch from 36 bytes GUID to 8 bytes long
 - use sparse index whenever possible
   - see [this notebook for more details](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/blob/master/notebooks/ToolBox/Repository-Cleanup.ipynb)

-Repository configuration for Phase 1 is accessible here [optimized-repository-config.xml](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/blob/10.10-NXP-28966/nuxeo-jitgen-blobstore/src/main/resources/OSGI-INF/optimized-repository-config.xml).
+_The repository configuration for Phase 1 is accessible here [optimized-repository-config.xml](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/blob/10.10-NXP-28966/nuxeo-jitgen-blobstore/src/main/resources/OSGI-INF/optimized-repository-config.xml)._

 To speed up the importer as much as possible , we wanted to accelerate the IO on the MongoDB Atlas side.
 Increasing IOPS gave some significant results, but we ended up using an NVMe cluster to maximize IOPS and to get the best of our MongoDB Cluster.

 For this reason, we started the import using an M60 NMVe cluster.

 As expected, the pure import throughput decreased with volume, and after 1B documents, we started to reach a point where the IO was slowing the cluster too much (CPU IO Wait to reach more than 10%).

 We scaled directly to M200 because:

 - M80 NVMe was probably not enough to reach 3B
 - M200 is the first available NVMe config after M80